Located in a prime location in Ikebukuro, Tokyo

 Reasons for starting Izakaya Zanshin

-to create an izakaya that is welcoming to kendo practitioners .
+I want to create an izakaya that welcomes kendo practitionersThat's what I mean.
 If you bring protective gear to an izakaya, people won't like it.
-I thought that would be very restrictive."
+I thought that was really restrictive."

 - I understand that very well haha

-For example, if you want to buy a car, you want to be connected to a kendo expert who sells cars.
-If you want to buy insurance, you want to be connected to a kendo expert who works at an insurance company.
+"I want to create a community of kendo practitioners"I thought, "For example, if you want to buy a car, you want to be connected to a kendo practitioner who sells cars.
+If you want to buy insurance, you want to be connected to a kendo practitioner who works at an insurance company.
 That's the kind of world I wanted to create.
+After all, it's reassuring to know that both parties practice kendo.
+I think it's more efficient to have work run within a community, because it starts from a relationship of trust."

 —I really sympathize with that.